Asthma

 Make healthy lifestyle changes

 • Get regular physical activity.
 Even though exercise is an asthma trigger for some people, you should not avoid it.
 Physical activity is an important part of a healthy lifestyle.
-Talk with your doctor about what level of physical activity is right for you.
+Talk with your provider about what level of physical activity is right for you.
 Ask about medicines that can help you stay active.

 Pregnancy and asthma